dansmyers/IntroToCS-2020/Examples/1-Hello_World/Calculation_Practice.md

   2          3
 ```

-Tip: puta space between all of your operators and operands to make things easy to read.
+Tip: put a space between all of your operators and operands to make things easy to read.

 ## McChocolate Potatoes